steemit/smt-whitepaper/smt-manual/manual.md

 through the thin orders and lowering the market price.
 Even though few/no many tokens were sold, so even though the \textit{absolute} amount of STEEM in the reserve is still nearly/exactly the same as before, the reserve's value \textit{relative} to the now-lower market cap of the token has increased to the reserve ratio.
-This option is the ``pay now'' option.
+This option is the "pay now" option.